 Mid-range office space

 Mid-range office spaces are for mid-size companies with 100 or more employees.
-More room is required than basic office spaces, which require larger commercial real estate.
+There is a requirement for more room than basic office spaces, which require larger commercial real estate.
 They also require meeting spaces and often have private offices for the founders or C-suite leaders.
 Factor those variables into your budget to calculate the cost per square foot.

 Executive office space